Agha Nasir

-Agha Nasir (February 9, 1937 – July 12, 2016), was a Pakistani director, producer, broadcaster and a TV playwright.
+Agha Nasir (9 February 1937 – 12 July 2016), was a Pakistani director, producer, broadcaster and TV playwright.
 He started his career at Radio Pakistan in 1955.
 He later directed TV films and worked in the Pakistani television industry for over 50 years.
 Agha Nasir was considered by many people in Pakistan, as a 'living encyclopedia' of the broadcasting history in Pakistan.

 Career

 Agha Nasir graduated from the University of Karachi.
 He was a well-known radio writer, broadcaster and producer before Pakistan Television was launched from Lahore in 1964.

 He was one of the people who developed the logo of the Pakistan Television Corporation (PTV).
 He was a member of the pioneering team of people that first introduced television in Pakistan.
-This team was headed by Ubaidur Rahman (first General Manager) and 'the dynamic' Aslam Azhar (first Managing Director) of PTV Lahore Center.
+This team was headed by Ubaidur Rahman (first General Manager) and 'the dynamic' Aslam Azhar (first managing director) of PTV Lahore Center.
 Agha Nasir produced the popular TV serials Girah and Pani Peh Naam and directed the PTV drama Taleem-e-Balighan.
 He guided Pakistan Television through its early days and then helped build it into a national institution.
-He was promoted many times during his career at Pakistan Television from a playwright to a programmes producer and director, a General Manager and then a Managing Director at Pakistan Television Corporation at its Lahore Center.
+He was promoted many times during his career at Pakistan Television from a playwright to a programmes producer and director, a General Manager and then a managing director at Pakistan Television Corporation at its Lahore Center.
 He also served as a director general of Pakistan National Council of the Arts (PNCA).